 Organic fertilizers keep the soil healthy, the soil life alive and contribute to a sustainable world.
 A healthy soil starts with Komeco!

 Did you miss the first part about nutrients in organic fertilizers?
 In the first article we ouline the nutrient ‘organic matter’.
 Don’t miss it and read more about organic matter.

-Note for agricultural professionals
+Organic fertilizers for agricultural professionals